EthanAnderes/LBblocks.jl/README.md

 [![Build Status](https://travis-ci.com/EthanAnderes/LBblocks.jl.svg?branch=master)](https://travis-ci.com/EthanAnderes/LBblocks.jl)

 This is an experimental package for better management of script code blocks which are evaluate in global scope.
-This is done by two macros `@lblock` or `@bblock` that transform a `let` or `begin` block into a function which is subsequently evaluated.
+This is done by three macros `@bblock`, `@lblock` and `@sblock` that transform a `let` or `begin` block into a function which is subsequently evaluated.
 In the `let` block case non-constant globals are declared to be local, resulting in an error if the code references non-constant globals which do not appear  in the `let` argument list.

 ## `@bblock` overview